envoidia/discord-css/README.md

   - Server:
     - Hide Server Boost tab

-# envoidia_clearvision_theme.css
+# gradients.css

-My own modified version of [ClearVision](https://github.com/ClearVision/ClearVision-v7/blob/master/ClearVision-v7-Vencord.css), with gradients and stuff
+Adds gradients to several elements

 Todo:
-  - Change the name colors of specific users by user ID instead of username, and make it work on profiles and typing indicators
   - Gradients in more places
     - Selected DMs
     - Scrollbars
+    - Figure out if gradient text is possible
-  - Fix some minor missing animations with gradients
+  - Fix some minor missing animations
   - Fix some minor artifacts on the edges of gradients

+# names.css

+Changes the style of specific user's names

+Add all your friends with their favorite colors, or give them special backgrounds and other edits

+Todo:
+  - Figure out if gradient text is possible
+  - Target user ID instead of username, and make it work on profiles and typing indicators

+# theme.css

+My own modified version of [ClearVision](https://github.com/ClearVision/ClearVision-v7/blob/master/ClearVision-v7-Vencord.css)